GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 From the perspective of the Globalization leader, stakeholders can be categorized into three main groups:

 1. Individuals or teams who have **specific needs and expectations** from the localization team.
 Also referred to as internal customers, these are the business units who are relying on the Globalization team for the production of a specific deliverable.
-They often represent a larger audience of global end-users, industry partners, or resellers, who are the final consumers of the localized products or contents.
-End-users are also stakeholders of the localization team, but in our experience, interaction with such end-users is often indirect, through customer support representatives or in-country sales and marketing teams.
+They often represent a larger audience of global end users, industry partners, or resellers, who are the final consumers of the localized products or contents.
+End users are also stakeholders of the localization team, but in our experience, interaction with such end users is often indirect, through customer support representatives or in-country sales and marketing teams.

 2. Individuals or teams who have **direct or indirect influence** on a project or program, such as veto power or decision-making ability.
 They might have only sporadic relations with the localization team, but those touch points can be critical to your success.
 They often represent:
     * Executives, mostly interested in strategy and the big picture; for example, they may ask how an internationalized product contributes to the success of the company and helps them achieve specific revenue goals or growth objectives.